エピソード

 You have two years left to live.
 What would you do?

 That's a real question Angela Trimbur had to answer.
 In 2018, a breast cancer diagnosis forced her to get honest with herself.
 If Angela had only 2 years to live, what kind of life did she truly wish to live?
 Angela chose to start over.
-She sold everything she owned, left her acting career behind, and moved to New York to become a dance teacher.
+She sold everything she owned, moved to New York City, and became a dance teacher.
 Angela's irreverent teaching style and unique approach to dance won her accolades, and she now teaches sold out classes where people use dance to find themselves.

 In this conversation, Angela explains why cancer actually helped her become a better version of herself.
 She shares how her disease enabled her to adopt a 2-years outlook on life, and why living as if our time is limited is always good practice, even when nothing appears to be wrong.